Roxwell

 Roxwell is a village and civil parish in the Chelmsford district of Essex, England.
 The village is approximately 4 mi west from the centre of the county town of Chelmsford, and to the south of the A1060 road, on which are the parish hamlets of Boyton Cross and Chalk End.
 Further Roxwell hamlets are Peppers Green at the north of the parish and Radley Green at the south.
+At the 2021 census the parish had a population of 1,107.

 The village

 The Anglican parish church of St Michael and All Angels dates from the 14th century and is a Grade II* listed building.
 There is a primary school called Roxwell Church of England Voluntary Controlled Primary School which is linked to the local Anglican parish church, the Chequers public house, and a village store and post office.

-Newland Hall, an Elizabethan manor house on Bishop Stortford Road, was built by the Newland family, descendants of the 13th century lord of the manor Ralph de Neweland.
+Newland Hall, an Elizabethan manor house on Bishops Stortford Road, was built by the Newland family, descendants of the 13th century lord of the manor Ralph de Neweland.
 At the time of the Domesday Book, the land was owned by Eustace, Earl of Boulogne.
 The Hall is now used as a wedding venue.

 History

-In 1870-72, Roxwell was described as: "a parish, with a village, in Chelmsford district, Essex; on the river Chelmer, 4½ miles W by N of Chelmsford r. station."In 1894, the village had a parish council consisting of 7 members and a chairman.
+In 1870–72, Roxwell was described as: "a parish, with a village, in Chelmsford district, Essex; on the river Chelmer, 4½ miles W by N of Chelmsford r. station."In 1894, the village had a parish council consisting of 7 members and a chairman.
 Also, at this time the village had a manor house called Dukes Manor which belonged to Lord Petre.

 Demographics

 Population

-According to the 2011 census, Roxwell had a population of 1,044, and 23.2% of this population are between 45 and 59 years old.
-The ethnic make up of the area is predominantly white, making up 93.9% of the population in this area (English, Welsh, Scottish or Northern Irish).
-The rest of the population is made up of White Irish, White Gypsy or Irish Traveller, White Other, Mixed Ethnic Group - White and Asian, Mixed Ethnic Group - Other, Asian/Asian British- Indian, Asian/Asian British - Pakistani, Asian/Asian British - Other Asian, Black/African/Caribbean/Black British - African, Other Ethnic Group - Arab, and Other Ethnic Group - Any Other Ethnic Group.

-Overall, Roxwell's population has grown over the last 200 years.
-From 1800, population was gradually increasing.
-For 50 years it increased with few fluctuations, but then started to decrease.
-Eventually population was back at the same level as it was in 1800 of around 650 people in this area.
-However, after this point, population slowly started to increase and then following the end of the Second World War in 1946 there was a baby boom.
-This meant that population reached its peak around 1960 at just over 1200 people, but then declined rapidly.
-However, looking at the data from all previous census' dating back to 1800, and specifically at the 2011 census, it is continuing to grow at a steady rate to just over 1000 people.
+In 2021, the population of the parish was 1,107.
+At the previous 2011 census, Roxwell had a population of 1,044.